PawelLipski/docker-ci-blog/blog.md

 The trick is to fill up the `user_id` and `group_id` ARGs passed to `addgroup` and `adduser` with user and group id of your user on your machine &mdash;
 that's exactly what happens in `function build_image` in ci/tox/local-run.sh: `docker-compose build --build-arg user_id="$(id -u)" --build-arg group_id="$(id -g)" tox`.
-On modern Linuxes, they're both likely 1000 (see `UID_MIN` and `GID_MIN` in /etc/login.defs) if you have just one user on your machine.
+If you use any modern Linux distribution and have just one non-root user on your machine, they're both likely equal to 1000 (see `UID_MIN` and `GID_MIN` in /etc/login.defs);
-CI is no special case &mdash; we fill those arguments with the CI user/group id, whatever it might be (on Travis they both turn out to be 2000).
+on Travis VMs they both turn out to be 2000.

 We switch from `root` to the newly-created user by calling `USER ci-user`.